Can I Read at the Loft?

 The Loft hosts and sponsors events associated with our core programs and goals.

 Each class term (fall, winter, spring, summer), the Loft Education department offers a reading for students in adult and youth classes.

 The Loft also schedules readings throughout the year for current participants in the following programs:

 - Loft Mentor Series in Poetry and Creative Prose

 - McKnight Artist Fellowships for Writers

 The Loft also frequently collaborates with other literary nonprofits to produce events.
-In addition, the Loft has a decade-long partnership with MPR and the Star Tribune on the high-profile Talking Volumes series.

 Other Ways We Can Help Promote Your Book